 And even if your letter passes that litmus test, if you don’t mention anything related to our cause or mission, I’m still going to feel skeptical that you actually want to work here.

 And why does that matter?
 I want to know that our mission matters to you.
 Our organization has a presence in 140 countries.
 Rarely does a week go by where I don’t interact with someone from every contingent on earth.
 Are you the kind of person that thinks that’s really cool?
 Or will that annoy you?
-We travel as a team to a new country every summer.
-Does that excite you?
-Or do you not like anything that’s different from what you’re already familiar with?

 I get that applying for jobs can take a long time and be extremely emotionally deflating but you have to understand our perspective as well, convincing us that you want to work here matters before we’re going to invest an hour bringing you in for an interview.